Judge enters not guilty plea for mom charged in kids' deaths

 ST. ANTHONY, Idaho (AP) — A mother charged with conspiring to kill her children, her estranged husband and a lover’s wife refused to enter a plea to murder and other charges on Tuesday, prompting an Idaho judge to enter a not guilty plea on her behalf.

-Chad Daybell pleaded not guilty to the charges months ago, but the case against Lori Daybell was stalled after a judge found her mentally incompetent to aid in her own defense and ordered her to undergo treatment at a mental health facility.
-Last week, the judge said Daybell had been made competent and the case could go forward.
+Chad Daybell pleaded not guilty to the charges months ago and is being held in the Fremont County Jail.
+The case against Lori Daybell was stalled after a judge found her mentally incompetent to aid in her own defense and ordered her to undergo treatment at a mental health facility.
+Last week, the judge said Daybell had been made competent and the case could go forward, and she was transferred to the Madison County Jail.

 Lori Daybell kept her head down as she entered the courtroom and spoke quietly during her arraignment on Tuesday.
 The courtroom was mostly full, with JJ Vallow’s grandparents, Kay and Larry Woodcock, seated in one of the front rows.
 The Woodcocks wiped away tears as 7th District Judge Steven Boyce read the murder charge related to the young boy’s death.